spatialos/UnrealGDK/SpatialGDK/Documentation/setup-and-installing.md

 To set up Actor replication:

 1. Set up your Actor for replication (including property replication and RPCs) using the [native Unreal workflow](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors) (Unreal documentation).
 1. Tag the Actors and Subobjects you want to replicate with the `SpatialType` class tag.
-Then generate `schema` for your project via the `Interop Code Generator`.
+Then generate `schema` for your project via the `Schema Generator`.
 This allows the SpatialOS Unreal GDK to serialize Unreal's replication data to SpatialOS.